 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.

 - Personal Statement on the topic of "Servant Leadership" answering the following prompt:

 The success of most economic, organizational and political systems depend, in part, on the effective leadership within these groups.
-There are a number of different leadership modes or styles, including servant leadership.
+There are several different leadership modes or styles, including servant leadership.
 Some would argue that servant leadership is a way of life which focuses on service to others while adhering to appropriate ethical and moral behavior.
 Do you believe that this type of leadership can improve the overall effectiveness and well-being of an organization?
 In your leadership experience, have you practiced components of servant leadership?

-- Preparatory Courses or "Prerequisites" are required for candidates that haven't completed coursework in Micro Economics, Macro Economics, Financial Accounting and/or Managerial Accounting in their undergraduate studies.
-The MBA preparatory courses are not an admissions requirement, however they must be satisfied before the start of the program.
+- Preparatory Courses or "Prerequisites" are required for candidates that haven't completed coursework in Microeconomics, Macroeconomics, Financial Accounting and/or Managerial Accounting in their undergraduate studies.
+The MBA preparatory courses are not an admissions requirement; however, they must be satisfied before the start of the program.
 Candidates can still apply (and be considered for conditional acceptance) before completing all of the required preparatory courses.